Last Updated on 8 January, 2021 by Veronica

 Faro and return to Madrid

 There is much to tell you!
-Here we have given you nothing but a few brush-strokes of each destination.
-In different posts, we are going to go further in detail on what you can see, do, and visit in Portugal.
+Here we have given you nothing but a few brushstrokes of each destination.
+In different posts, we will go further in detail on what you can see, do, and visit in Portugal.

-You know, if you have any questions, queries, or comments, leave it to us!!
-And of course, you can share this post with your friends on social media!
+You know, if you have any questions, leave us a comment below.
+And, of course, you can share this post with your friends on social media!

 Where to sleep in the Algarve?

 Check out Booking and choose the accommodation that interests you.
 Pay attention to having parking.
-If you are doing a road trip, it is almost fundamental!
+If you are making a road trip, it is almost fundamental!

 Traveling to another country by car, with its different rules and ways of driving, can make you feel more insecure on the road, and if anything happens, it’s always better to have travel insurance taken out.